One Day In Oxford England Itinerary

 It’s not uncommon to see famous authors in here reading from a recent novel or delivering a lecture.

-Broad Street ends at the Sheldonian Theater.
-This is a little architectural jewel that was one of architect Sir Christopher Wren’s first big commissions.
-He was then a professor of astronomy at Oxford.
+Broad Street ends at the Sheldonian Theatre, one of Sir Christopher Wren’s first major commissions while he was still a professor of astronomy at Oxford.

 Click here for prices and tours for the theater.

-The Radcliffe Camera is one of Oxford’s top attractions and its most photographed landmark.
+The Radcliffe Camera is one of Oxford’s most iconic sights, and probably its most photographed building.

-The “Rad Cam” was built as an addition to the Bodleian Library in 1737.
-Funds were donated by Dr. John Radcliffe, a physician to King William and Queen Mary.
+Built in 1737 as an addition to the Bodleian Library, it was funded by Dr. John Radcliffe, physician to King William and Queen Mary.
+The word camera comes from Latin for “room” or “chamber.”

-In the UK, it is second in size only to the British Library in London.
-It receives a copy of every book published in the UK.
+The Bodleian Library is often called the heart of Oxford.
+Founded in 1602, it’s one of the oldest libraries in Europe and second in size only to the British Library in London.
+By law, it receives a copy of every book published in the UK.

-Other famous items include manuscripts of 18 plays by Shakespeare, a copy of Handel’s Messiah, and four 13th century original manuscripts of the Magna Carta.
+Among its treasures are the medieval Gough Map of Great Britain, manuscripts of 18 Shakespeare plays, a copy of Handel’s Messiah, and four original 13th century manuscripts of the Magna Carta.

 Students who enter have to make the “Bodley Oath,” whereby they swear not to bring fire or flames into the library.